Living Church of God: Formation

-After Armstrong died, WCG began to change many of its core doctrines; a process that brought the organization into the mainstream of Evangelical Christianity.
+After Armstrong died, the WCG began to change many of its core doctrines; a process that brought the organization into the mainstream of Evangelical Christianity.
 However, many members objected and hundreds of splinter groups arose as a result.

 Meredith initially founded the Global Church of God (GCG) in December 1992, but due to disagreements in operation strategy the board fired Meredith from his positions as chairman of the board and Presiding Evangelist in 1998.
-He then formed LCG, incorporating the church in San Diego, California, in December 1998.
+He then formed the LCG, incorporating the church in San Diego, California, in December 1998.
 His dismissal was unpopular with GCG members, with as much as 80 percent of the GCG membership following Meredith to the newly formed LCG.
-In 2004, the late Evangelist Raymond F. McNair (ordained by Herbert W. Armstrong in 1953, a year after Meredith's ordination) left LCG to start The Church of God 21st Century.
-(It disbanded after his death in 2008.)
+In 2004, the late Evangelist Raymond F. McNair (ordained by Herbert W. Armstrong in 1953, a year after Meredith's ordination) left the LCG to start the Church of God 21st Century, which disbanded after his death in 2008.
 In 2005, ministers Don Haney and Ben Faulkner also left.
-Haney formed Church of God In Peace and Truth, and Faulkner formed Church of the Sovereign God.
-In 2006, Charles Bryce (whom Meredith had appointed head of Church administration) left and formed Enduring Church of God.
+Haney formed the Church of God In Peace and Truth, and Faulkner formed the Church of the Sovereign God.
+In 2006, Charles Bryce (whom Meredith had appointed head of Church administration) left and formed the Enduring Church of God.
 In late 2012, member Bob Thiel left and formed the Continuing Church of God.
-In 2013, minister Rod Reynolds left and formed COG Messenger.
-In September 2020, minister Sheldon Monson formed Church of God Assembly after he resigned.
+In 2013, minister Rod Reynolds left and formed the COG Messenger.
+In September 2020, minister Sheldon Monson formed the Church of God Assembly after he resigned.

 In 2003, the church's corporate headquarters were moved from San Diego to Charlotte, North Carolina.
 The church reported in 2011 that it had 330 congregations in 45 countries, and that over 8,000 members attended its annual eight-day festival of the Feast of Tabernacles and Last Great Day, at 46 sites in 31 countries on every continent (except Antarctica).
 An independent auditor specializing in non-profits reported that the church's income for 2010 was over US$14.3 million.
-LCG's revenue comes from tithes, holy day offerings, and other contributions from both members and non-members.
+The LCG's revenue comes from tithes, holy day offerings, and other contributions from both members and non-members.
 The tithe is 10% of a member's income and it is permitted to tithe on the net income.
 The members should not tithe on "unearned income" (such as Social Security, old-age assistance, unemployment benefits, pensions, gifts, disability, or similar types of income).